sharondrinkwaard/battleship-game/README.md

 When the player ran out of bullets, the player loses.
 ## Features
 ---

 ## Features left to implement
 ---
-- Press an exit button to be able to stop while playing the game.
-- Play against the computer, so computer has his own board (2 game boards in total) instead of 1 like right now.
+- I want the player to be able to play against several players.
+Like the computer and even an extra player.
+So everyone has his own board (2 or 3 game boards in total) instead of 1 like right now.
-- To keep track of the amount of bullets while playing the game so the player knows how many bullets he has left.
+- I want to keep track of the amount of bullets while playing the game so the player knows how many bullets he has left.
-- To make sure the same coordinates cannot be placed twice.
+- I want to make sure the same coordinates cannot be placed twice.
-- To make sure no ships can be placed twice on the same coordinations
+- I want to make sure no ships can be placed twice on the same coordinations.
+I also mentions this below at the Unsolved Bugs.
 - I want the user to place the ships themselves and choose different sizes of the ships.
 - I want to create several difficulty levels by expanding the game board.

 ## Data Model Design
 ---
 ## Libraries